📌 What to Expect in This São Paulo Travel Guide

 I don’t understand: Eu não entendo (eh-OO now en-TEN-doo)

-Taxi / Uber: Pode chamar um Uber?
+Can you call an Uber?: Pode chamar um Uber?
 (POH-jee shah-MAR oong OO-ber)

-Food and dining: O cardápio, por favor (oo kar-DAH-pee-oh, por fah-VOR)
+The menu, please: O cardápio, por favor (oo kar-DAH-pee-oh, por fah-VOR)

 The bill, please: A conta, por favor (ah KON-tah, por fah-VOR)